wp-plugins/wp-e-commerce-grid-view/readme.txt

 * Tweak - Created plugin documentation on the a3rev wiki.
 Includes detailed tutorial on configuring WP e-Commerce grid view settings.
 * Tweak - Pro version now supports scaling Category thumbnail images
 * Tweak - Updated wordpress.org description with more plugin information.
 * Tweak - Created Github repository for Pro Version files.

 = 1.0 - 2012/07/23 =
 * Initial release.

 == Upgrade Notice ==

+= 1.0.5 =
+Major Maintenance Update.
+Code tweaks and a security bug fix for full compatibility with WordPress Version 4.2.0 and WP e-Commerce Version 3.9.3

+= 1.0.4.4 =
+Upgrade your plugin now for full compatibility with WordPress Version 4.0 and WP e-Commerce Version 3.8.14.3

+= 1.0.4.3 =
+Upgrade now for full compatibility with WP e-Commerce Version 3.8.14.1 and WordPress Version 3.9.1

+= 1.0.4.2 =
+Update your plugin now for 100% compatibility with WP e-Commerce v 3.8.14 and WordPress 3.9.

 = 1.0.4.1 =
 Upgrade now for enhanced product card display via 2 tweaks plus full compatibility with WordPress version 3.8.0 and WP e-Commerce Version 3.8.13 and backwards.